getzola/zola/docs/content/documentation/content/page.md

 If the path found starts with a datetime string (`YYYY-mm-dd` or [a RFC3339 datetime](https://www.ietf.org/rfc/rfc3339.txt)) followed by an underscore (`_`) or a dash (`-`), this date is removed from the output path and will be used as the page date (unless already set in the front-matter).
 Note that the full RFC3339 datetime contains colons, which is not a valid character in a filename on Windows.

-The output path extracted from the file path is then slugified or not depending on the `slugify_paths` config, as explained previously.
+The output path extracted from the file path is then slugified or not, depending on the `slugify.paths` config, as explained previously.

 **Example:** The file `content/blog/2018-10-10-hello-world.md` will generated a page available at will be available at `[base_url]/hello-world`.